-First of all, let me just say that what I write here is not advice to you or anyone else, I am not a dermatologist, and the choices I make are for my own body, and I respect what other people do with theirs.
+First of all, let me just say that what I write here is not advice to you or to anyone else.
+I am not a dermatologist, and the choices I make are for my own body, so I respect what other people do with theirs.
 With that out of the way, I will share with you why I don't use sunscreen — and how there's plenty of real scientific evidence to back up my decision.

 Sunscreen prevents burns but may not prevent cancer: "... a wide range of public health agencies — including the FDA — have found very little evidence that sunscreen prevents most types of skin cancer."
 In reviewing the evidence, the FDA said that the available clinical studies “do not demonstrate that even [broad spectrum products with SPF greater than 15] alone reduce the risk of skin cancer and early skin aging.”

 Sunscreen use has been linked to more malignant skin cancers: "Some researchers have detected an increased risk of melanoma among sunscreen users.
 No one knows the cause, but scientists speculate that sunscreen users stay out in the sun longer and absorb more radiation overall, or that free radicals released as sunscreen chemicals break down in sunlight may play a role."
 How many people do you know who say they're "fine in the sun" since they put on SPF 75?

 High SPF numbers don't mean what we think they do: More is not always better when it comes to SPF.
 "The FDA has proposed prohibiting the sale of sunscreens with SPF values higher than “50+.”
 The agency has written that values higher than 50 would be “misleading to the consumer,” given that there is an “absence of data demonstrating additional clinical benefit” (FDA 2011), and that “there is no assurance that the specific values themselves are in fact truthful…” (FDA 2007)."